Search by Keyword

 “I Call Your Name” has a structure similar to most of the Lennon / McCartney originals up to this point, which consists of a 'verse/ verse/ bridge/ verse' structure (or aaba), but with a few unique features.
 It may appear on the surface that the first two verses constitute one verse altogether, but upon closer inspection they are similar enough in chord structure and melody line to be viewed separately, which consistently fits it into the usual aaba mold.

-We start off with a four measure introduction complete with guitar phrase copied pretty much from Billy J. Kramer’s version, which follows a chord pattern similar to the last four measures of the second and fourth verses, as we’ll see later.
+We begin with a four measure intro complete with a guitar phrase that's pretty much identical to Billy J. Kramer’s rendition from the previous year, this introduction following a chord pattern similar to the last four measures of the second and fourth verses, as we’ll see later.
 This creates a nice segue into the first verse.

-The first verse is eight measures long with chord changes every two measures and features four short lyrical phrases, one for every chord change.
-The second verse starts immediately afterward as if it is connected, and follows a similar pattern except for the last four measures which change chords every measure and end at the home key, which differentiates it from the first verse.
+The first verse is eight measures long containing chord changes every two measures and featuring four short lyrical phrases, one for every chord change.
+The second verse starts immediately afterward as if it is connected, and follows a similar structure except for the last four measures which change chords every measure and end in the home key, which differentiates this verse from the first verse.

 The eight measure bridge also features the four short lyrical phrases, but the lead guitar plays a double-time pattern similar to the one heard throughout the song “Hold Me Tight.”
 After this we hear the third verse which is identical in structure to the second except for different lyrics.

-Lennon actually tried to utilize this musical style much later in his career during the bridge section of his hit “Mind Games,” although he found that American studio musicians still hadn’t grasped the concept yet.
-“I should have invested in reggae because I never thought the Americans would get on,” stated Lennon.
-“The Beatles made an attempt at ‘ska’ - the middle - the solo on ‘I Call Your Name’ was ‘ska’ - deliberate and conscious.”
+Lennon actually tried to utilize this musical style much later in his career during the bridge section of his 1973 hit “Mind Games,” although he found that American studio musicians still hadn’t mastered the "ska" or "reggae" genre's feel yet.
+“I should have invested in reggae because I never thought the Americans would get on,” Lennon explained.
+“The Beatles made an attempt at ‘ska,’ the middle, the solo on ‘I Call Your Name’ was ‘ska’ - deliberate and conscious.”

-We then switch back to a straight ‘beat style’ rhythm with a reprise of the bridge and final verse, which ends the song rather identically to George’s “Don’t Bother Me.”
-The title of the song is heard repeatedly as the song fades with two chords alternating, the second chord always coming in on the syncopated “four-and,” which is the only time this is heard during the song.
+They switch back then to a straight 4/4 ‘beat style’ rhythm with a reprise of the bridge and final verse, which ends the song rather identically to George’s “Don’t Bother Me.”
+The title of the song is heard repeatedly as the recording fades with two chords alternating, the second chord always coming in on the syncopated “four-and,” which is the only time this is heard during the song.

-McCartney plays somewhat rudimentarily throughout except for the walking bass lines in the instrumental section and the octave jumps as the song fades.
-Ringo doesn’t stray too much from his beat-style pattern throughout except for the “ska” instrumental section and the syncopated accents in the closing seconds of the song.
+Paul McCartney plays somewhat rudimentarily throughout except for the walking bass lines he performs in the instrumental section and the octave jumps as the song fades out.
+Ringo doesn’t stray too much from his beat-style pattern throughout except for the “ska” instrumental section and the syncopated accents he performs in the final seconds of the song.

 The musicianship in this song is not where the actual charm lies, but in the song itself.
 Lyrically we follow the story of heartbreak and desperation, presumably the loss of a significant other.
 But, because of our widespread knowledge of Lennon’s personal life, one can speculate that the pain is actually from another source.
 As indicated above, even McCartney wonders if the loss depicted in this song concerned John’s childhood without his father or possibly the loss of his mother Julia.

-One possibility that we may be able to rule out is his mother’s death, which occurred on July 15, 1958, more than a year after the estimated time the bulk of the song was written.
+One possibility that we should be able to totally rule out is his mother’s death on July 15, 1958, which was more than a year after the estimated time the bulk of the song was written.
 The lyrics could well have been inspired by John growing up most of his life without his father Alfred “Freddie” Lennon.
-In fact, the line “was I to blame for being unfair” could possibly depict how as a child John was asked to choose which parent he wanted to live with, subsequently choosing his mother.
+In fact, the line “was I to blame for being unfair” could possibly be depicting how as a child John was asked to choose which parent he wanted to live with, his choice being his mother.

-Another indication in favor of this speculation is the line “I never weep at night,” which is vehemently repeated three times in the song although it appears to be a meaningless thought if the song concerns a lost romantic love.
+Another indication in favor of this speculation is the lyrical phrase “I never weep at night” that is vehemently repeated three times in the recording although it appears to be a meaningless thought if the song concerns a lost romantic love.
 Visions of young John growing more and more detached from the memory of his father would make this line make a little more sense.
-Nonetheless, since the song’s co-author doesn’t even know the true answer, we surely will never know either.
+Nonetheless, since even the song’s co-composer didn't know the true answer, we surely will never know either.

 American Releases